qalvik/Tic-Tac-Toe/README.md

 # Tic Tac Toe
- C# Tic Tac Toe Game.
+ Simple C# Tic Tac Toe Game.
+The game allows you to play in two modes: vs. another player or vs. AI.
+The AI mechanism work is a bit of rough.